graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 For example, certain fields could be restricted to authenticated users or alpha testers.

 All Queries and Mutations a client discovered in the schema MUST be available on the same URL.

-That means the client can send all their GraphQL requests to a single endpoint.
+Note: This means the client can send all their GraphQL requests to a single endpoint.

 Multiple URLs MAY exist on a server to handle GraphQL requests, potentially serving different but self-sufficient schemas.
 The same GraphQL schema MAY be available on multiple URLs on the server.